 Why would I want to be clear on that?
 Because if you've read the comic, you know that it's got some pretty serious R-rated material in it that I think is going to spark at least a little controversy.
 But I want to steer clear of that here and just talk about the book in an un-biased way.

-If you're a fangirl, then you will enjoy page after page of firsthand information from the people closest to the comic and film, including Millar himself.
-As a matter of fact, you can read ready made rebuttals for some of the criticism Millar knows he's going to face for this film.
+If you're a fangirl, you'll enjoy page after page of firsthand information from the people closest to the comic and film, including Millar himself.
+As a matter of fact, you can read ready-made rebuttals for some of the criticism Millar knows he'll face for this film.

 Although, just to be honest, in all my years of comic browsing, I have never, not one single time, been in the store at the same time as a kid.
 Interesting, huh?
 Comics today seem to be primarily for adults and the only kids I've ever met who are into them are the children of comic book enthusiasts.
 Kids don't often just stumble upon a love for comics the way they used to...and now I'm sounding old.

 Anyway, back to the point, nobody protests graphic violence in comics.
-Personally, I find violence on the page of a comic far more palatable and it's almost always more thought out and intellectually delivered within graphic novels than it is in film, in my opinion.
-Usually, anyway.
+Personally, I find violence on the page of a comic far more palatable.
+It's almost always more thought out and intellectually delivered within graphic novels than it is in film.
 Because the artists drawing the panels are considering factors like composition and balance, which is sometimes ignored on film in favor of sensationalism or exploitation.

-Special features usually move way too quickly for me, and trying to glean anything about a movie you're looking forward to from press junket interviews on entertainment clips shows can be really infuriating.
-They'll tell you about an interview with a writer, director, or actor you're really looking forward to seeing for 25 minutes before they go to commercial, and then they'll give you a 30 second snippet of something not all that interesting.
+Special features usually move way too quickly for me.
+Press junket interviews on entertainment clip shows can be infuriating.
+They'll tease an interview with a writer or director you're really looking forward to seeing for 25 minutes.
+Then they'll give you a 30-second snippet of something not all that interesting.
 So this book gives you a nice, long drawn out experience.